HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 <details>
 <summary>Description</summary>

-The CA Core+ project provides profiles based on the business, conceptual, and logical models in the pan-Canadian Health Data Content Framework.
+The CA Core+ project provides profiles based on the business, conceptual, and logical models in the pan-Canadian Health Data Content Framework Canadian Core for Data Interoperability (pCHDCF-CACDI).
 These models capture the data that is essential for clinical and business workflows to provide better health outcomes for Canadians.

 </details>

 **Versions**

+* `ca.infoway.io.core#0.3.0-dft-preballot`
 * `ca.infoway.io.core#0.2.0-dft`
 * `ca.infoway.io.core#0.2.0-dft-ballot`
 * `ca.infoway.io.core#0.1.0-dft`